bilgino/angularforddd/README.md

 allows us to structure Angular modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.

-An important consideration when modeling a server-side bounded context is that it doesn't require a fully integrated uniform interface according to RESTful practices.
-Since a bounded context represents a collection of associated aggregates, it's sufficient to couple the bounded context to the root URL (entry point):
+An important consideration when modeling a bounded context on the server-side is that it doesn't require a fully integrated REST API.
+Since a bounded context represents one or more aggregates, it's sufficient to couple the bounded context to the root URL (root-resource):
 `/BoundedContextA/*API`; `/BoundedContextB/*API`.
-We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers underneath.
+We still can use sub resource URLs like `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers underneath.
 A bounded context can be assigned either to an entire page or to page segments.

-Interaction between the bounded context pattern and domain modules:
+Interrelationship between the bounded context pattern and Angular domain modules:

 ![](src/assets/images/BoundedContext.png)

+The interrelationship between Angular, REST and DDD aggregates requires more labor which we will discuss shortly.

 **» Scaffolding**<br/>